FORIDUL818/FORIDUL818/README.md

 ####  I am a web developer

-My name is Foridul Islam, and I am a web developer.
-I am a MERN Stack developer, and my first target is quality work and customer satisfaction.
-My mission is to be skilled in the software development industry and provide service worldwide.
+I am a passionate web developer specializing in the MERN stack.
+My top priorities are delivering high-quality work and ensuring customer satisfaction.
+With a focus on continuous learning, I aim to master software development and provide exceptional service to clients worldwide.
+My goal is to build efficient, scalable solutions that make a positive impact.

 Skills: java/javascript/ REACT/redux/node/express/MongoDB/ SQL/MySQL HTML/CSS/tailwind